markito/kqr-pay/README.md

 ## Bonus: Create the Quarkus version of the kiosk-decoder

-Now we will switch gears a bit and use a different tool to create Knative services (`knctl`) and deploy a Quarkus based application.
+Create a new Knative service and deploy a Quarkus based application.
 If you cloned this repository the source code for this app is under the quarkus folder.

 ### Build a container for the Quarkus application